 Oatmeal contains an amazing array of nutrients like

-will promote a more lush supply of nourishing milk.
+will promote a more rich supply of nourishing milk.

-Oatmeal is a great source of iron. mothers with low iron levels
+Oatmeal is an excellent source of iron. mothers with low iron levels

-often struggle with a low milk supply and the oatmeal can help with
+often struggle with low milk supply and the oatmeal can help with

 Oatmeal has the added benefit of lowering cholesterol levels.

-The mere thought of oatmeal is calming, it is a comfort food:
+The mere thought of oatmeal is calming, it is comfort food:

 Thus oxytocin and relaxin is released, which stimulates breast milk

 production and helps with milk flow.
 Oxytocin is said to promote